 Work is performed under typical office conditions; the noise level is moderate.
 Operates a computer, printers, facsimile machine, copier, calculator, typewriter, and other standard office equipment.
 Makes frequent contact with other town departments, contractors, developers; makes constant contacts with the general public.
 Contacts are in person, in writing, and by telephone; contacts consist of an informational exchange dialogue.
 Has access to limited department-related confidential information including personal information about citizens.
 Errors could result in delay, reduced levels of department services, and have possible legal and financial repercussions.

-• • scription and requirements for the on and I certify that I can perform Applicant Signature Date Witness Management has the right to time. add or chan ge these duties of the position at a יָר
+I acknowledge that I have rea Assistant Zoning Enforcement ( these functions. • • Applicant Signature Date Witness Management has the right to time. add or chan ge these duties of the position at any